Walther Wenck: Early life

-The third son of officer Maximilian Wenck, Walter was born in Wittenberg, Germany in 1900.
+The third son of officer Maximilian Wenck, Walther was born in Wittenberg, Germany in 1900.
 In 1911 he joined the Naumburg Cadet Corps of the Prussian Army.
 From the spring of 1918 he went to the secondary military school in Gross-Lichterfeld.

 Career

 Wenck joined a paramilitary group (Freikorps) in 1919 and then the Army (Reichswehr) of the Weimar Republic in 1920.
 From 1939 to 1942, Wenck was Chief of Operations for the 1st Panzer Division.
 In 1942, he was an instructor at the War Academy, chief of staff for the LVII Corps, and then the Third Romanian Army on the Eastern Front.

 From 1942 to 1943, he was chief of staff of "Army Detachment Hollidt", named after Karl-Adolf Hollidt, which was subordinated to the Third Romanian Army.
-In 1943, he was Chief of Staff of the ill-fated Sixth Army.
+In 1943, he was Chief of Staff of the ill-fated 6th Army.
 From 1943 to 1944, Wenck served in the same capacity in the 1st Panzer Army.
 In 1944, he was chief of staff of Army Group South Ukraine.
 There he first attracted Adolf Hitler's attention with his report about conditions on the Eastern Front, saying, "As you see My Führer, the Eastern Front is like Swiss cheese, full of holes."
 Even though he was reprimanded for using informal language, Hitler commended the "liveliness" of his report.

 On about 22 July 1944, Wenck was appointed Chief of Operations at OKH, the High Command of the German Army, by Heinz Guderian, who had just been appointed as OKH Chief of Staff by Hitler.
 He was soon advanced to Chief of Command Staff (Chief of the Führungsstab) an office that replaced Quartermaster General I.